JUG, JUG Review and JUG Detention

 JUG: The ordinary penalty for violations of good order, student responsibility and school regulations is JUG, derived from the Latin sub jugum, meaning “under a burden.”
 Students may be recommended for JUG by any member of the faculty, staff or administration; students must be clearly informed that JUG is being recommended to the Dean of Students.

-JUG REVIEW: A student must attend JUG Review on the same day he was awarded JUG for any infraction; failure to attend will result in the issuance of one or more additional JUGs to the student.
+JUG REVIEW: A student must attend JUG Review on the same day he was awarded JUG for any infraction; failure to attend will result in the issuance of two or more additional JUGs to the student.
 While at JUG Review, the Dean or Assistant Dean of Students will determine and record on the student's disciplinary record the number of nature of JUGs awarded.
 The student remains at JUG Review until dismissed.

 JUG DETENTION: If a student accumulates seven (7) JUGs, he must serve a JUG Detention.
 JUG Detention takes place on specified Saturday mornings and lasts from 9:00AM until 12:00PM.
 Failure to attend JUG Detention once it has been reached will be considered a most serious offense, one in which the student places himself in poor disciplinary standing.
 Likely penalties for not serving detention once assigned may include but are not limited to the issuance of an additional JUG detention, parental conference, and Disciplinary Probation.